 When I read his booky wook and discovered he was a bulimic teen it blew my messy mind.
 We’re nearly BFFs.

 Last year he created this clip on The Trews (true news) about Uma Thurman and the beauty industry, mentioning helpful eating disorder sites at the end.
 I was all over it.
-I emailed him, I tweeted him, politely suggesting he could mention FABIK next time he talked about the subject, oh, and would he like to be interviewed for the site too?
+I wrote a letter and emailed it to him politely suggesting he could mention FABIK next time he talked about the subject, oh, and would he like to be interviewed for the site too?

 When I heard he was coming to New Zealand I wet my pants.